-Also effective April 6, 2018, employer matching contributions for the non-variable match participants are made annually in a lump sum by the end of the January following the calendar year-end.
-Participants must be actively employed on December 15th, are disabled, or are deceased to receive such match.
+Prior to April 6, 2018, non-variable Company matching contributions were made to the eligible participants' accounts each pay period that employee contributions were made to the Plan.
+Effective April 6, 2018, Employer matching contributions for the non-variable match participants are made annually in a lump sum by the end of the January following the calendar year-end.
+Participants must be actively employed on December 15th, disabled, or deceased to receive such match.
 There is no minimum service requirement to receive the annual match.
-Accordingly, the Statement of Net Assets Available for Benefits at December 31, 2018 and Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2018 both reflect \$155 million for company matching contributions earned in 2018 and paid by the Company to the Plan in January 2019.
+Accordingly, the Statement of Net Assets Available for Benefits at December 31, 2019 and Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2019 both include \$208 million for company matching contributions earned in 2019 and paid by the Company to the Plan in January 2020.

 Participants have a full and immediate vested interest in the portion of their accounts contributed by them and the earnings on such contributions.
 A participant will become 100 percent vested in any Company contributions upon completion of three years of vesting service or upon attainment of age 65 while an employee of the Company or an affiliated company.
 In addition, a participant's account will become 100 percent vested if the participant's termination with the Company or an affiliated company was due to any one of the following (i) retirement under the terms of a Honeywell pension plan in which the participant participates; (ii) disability (as defined under the plan provisions); (iii) death; (iv) a reduction in force or layoff (as determined by the Company); or (v) a participant's business unit is sold or divested.
 A participant will also become 100 percent vested in any Company contributions in the event the Company terminates or permanently discontinues contributions to the Plan.